simonmicro/Dear-Templates/ZFS/README.md

 # Snapshot replication #
 _May used for offsite-backups - the script below had this part(s) removed.
 So refer to more info (also below)!_
-1. Get your source pool ready by creating some snapshots...
+1. Get your source pool ready by creating some snapshots and maybe activating zfs-auto-snapshot...
 2. Create your target pool (maybe on an other system)
     * Consider to set it to `readonly=on`
     * ...or to remove its mountpoint...
+    * It should also be encrypted if the source was
 3. Setup the script
     1. The steps 2 and 4 contains a script which should be added to the daily crontab of root.
 Make sure to run it with the bash command!
-    2. The universal script header (should be run every time before the initial and incremental backup part)
+    2. The universal script header (should be run every time before the initial and incremental backup parts)
         ```
         #!/bin/bash